br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

     const json = await (await fetchResult).json()
     ```

-  - Iterate over the posts with a `for...of` loop:
+  - Iterate over the posts with a `for of` loop:

     ```js
     for (const post of json.data.children) {